mitay-walle/com.mitay-walle.physics2d-debugger/README.md

 - open window by click 'Window/Analysis/Physics 2D Debugger'
 - ensure Gizmos is turn on
-- The colours for the various types of colliders can be changed in the '2D Debugger' window
+- The colors for the various types of colliders can be changed in the '2D Debugger' window